 days.
 The response period may be lifted after May 15, or two weeks before the beginning of the academic year, whichever comes first.

-to complete their enrollment process.
+reasonable time frame to complete their enrollment process.

 Approved in March 2010 by the ADEA House of Delegates.